Galaxy Phase-Space Density Data Preclude that Bose-Einstein Condensate be the Total Dark Matter: Conclusions

-However, the axion may play a crucial role in cosmology.
+\item{We would like to stress that although not being the DM, the axion may play a crucial role in cosmology.
 The observed dark energy density $ \rho_{\Lambda} = (2.35 \; {\rm meV})^4 $ indicates an energy scale in the meV $ = 10^{-3} $ eV.
-This energy value is in the allowed window of axion masses.
-Therefore, the axion may be the source of the dark energy through the zero point cosmological quantum fluctuations as proposed in ref. \cite{de}.
-In addition, white dwarf stars observations suggest axions in the range of 2-8 meV \cite{isern}.
+This energy value is in the allowed window of the axion masses.
+Therefore, the axion may be the source of the dark energy through the zero point cosmological quantum fluctuations as we derived in Ref. \cite{de}.
+In addition, white dwarf stars observations would suggest axions in the range of $2\;-\; 8$ meV \cite{isern}, \cite{wang}.}

-{ 0.1cm}
+\item{Overall, a robust conclusion of this paper is that the BEC in general, and the BEC axion in particular, cannot be the total Dark Matter of the Universe.
+However, they can play an important role in astrophysics and cosmology.
+We see indications for an axion mass in the meV range from dwarf stars observations eg \cite{isern}, \cite{wang}, and mainly from the dark energy scale as we studied in Ref \cite{de}.
+In addition, the misalignment scenario \cite{kt}, \cite{tres}, \cite{mt} may be able to produce axions with mass in the meV range.} \end{itemize}

-We see indications for an axion mass in the meV range from dwarf stars observations and the dark energy scale.
-Besides, the misalignment scenario may be able to produce axions with mass in the meV range.
+{ 0.2cm}